Travel guide

 How to enjoy Mexico City in 3 days

-Group your time by district.
-Pair the Zocalo with historic center for culture, dedicate another day to museums and Chapultepec, then explore neighborhoods like Roma or Condesa for local character.
+Group time by district to keep travel smooth.
+Pair Zocalo with the historic center for classic sights, then explore Roma or Condesa for a different, modern rhythm.

 Logistics & practical tips for Mexico City